 Requirements for the Misdemeanor Pretrial Diversion Program can include:

 In order to be enrolled in the Misdemeanor Pretrial Diversion Program, both the judge and prosecutor must approve the defendant.
-At Taracks & Associates, our Tampa criminal defense lawyers know how to properly appeal for enrollment in these programs and ensure that the court is well-aware of our clients' eligibility.
+At Taracks & Associates, our Tampa lawyers know how to properly appeal for enrollment in these programs and ensure that the court is well-aware of our clients' eligibility.

 Want to learn more about the diversion program and how our firm can help you enroll?
 Contact us today to request a free case evaluation.